Fees and Expenses

 The Miami University Board of Trustees authorizes charging late fees equal to the then-current prime rate plus 3 percent on charges that are not paid within 90 days of the due date.
 Full collection costs may also be charged if it becomes necessary to send a past-due account to a third-party collection agent.

 The Board of Trustees authorizes the Bursar to restrict any services, including release of all academic records of a student or former student (e.g., diploma and transcripts), and registration for future semesters, until any past-due amount owed to the university, including, but not limited to, fees, tuition, charges, fines, and loans due to the university, is paid in full.
 'Past-due' means unpaid for 60 or more days after the due date, except that an account paid with a bad check is past due on the day the check is returned from the bank.

 These courses are charged at the same rate as credit courses.

 Automobile Registration/Parking Permits

-Automobile registration requirements and parking permit fee information is available online at the Parking and Transportation Services Web site (www.MiamiOH.edu/parking/) or at the Student Handbook Web site (www.MiamiOH.edu/handbook/).
-A Student Motor Vehicle and Bicycle Regulations pamphlet, which includes a parking map, is available at the Parking Office, Campus Avenue Building, Room 128, 529-8535.
+Parking permit fee information and automobile registration requirements are available online at the Parking and Transportation Services Web site (www.MiamiOH.edu/parking/) or at the Student Handbook Web site (www.MiamiOH.edu/handbook/).
+A Student Motor Vehicle and Bicycle Regulations pamphlet, which includes a parking map, is available at the Parking Office, Campus Avenue Building, Room 128, 513-529-8535.